levskiy0/m3m/README.md

 **Volume:**

-- `/app/data` - All persistent data (storage, logs, MongoDB database)
+- `/app/data` - All persistent data (storage, logs, MongoDB database, plugins)

+**Plugins:**

+Plugins are automatically built and included in the Docker image.
+Place your `.so` plugin files in `./data/plugins/` directory.

 **Run specific version:**